SeijiV13/SeijiV13/README.md

 <!--
 **SeijiV13/SeijiV13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Im currenty a Senior Software Engineer of SmartBite Malaysia and one of the the Communty Leads for Angular PH, Im also one of the Microsoft MVPs here in the Philippines.
+Im currenty a Senior Developer and one of the the Communty Leads for Angular PH, Im also one of the Microsoft MVPs here in the Philippines.

 I speak at different events (Angular PH, ReactJSPH, Skylabs, Devcon, PWA Pilipinas)